 “What If We Cultivated Our Ugliness? or: The Monstrous Beauty of Medusa” by Jess Zimmerman–about owning yourself and your power; agency through ugliness–and, well, “Put on Your Sunday Clothes,” which is all about fancying up on the outside to force momentum on the inside.
 Well, and Babs, which may be the real point.

 Today my Tuesday clothes are all black head-to-toe with an oversized sage green men’s travel shirt (my dad’s) and a wide black belt.

 According to a co-worker (who never fails to notice my fashion choices in the worst way possible, like telling me that my yellow wool coat evokes Dick Tracy, rather than Audrey Hepburn in Charade.
-Problem was, he’s wrong…), I look like a jaunty swashbuckler.
+Problem was, he’s not wrong…), I look like a jaunty swashbuckler.

 Unfortunately I was kind of going for, like, Doris Day doing casual yardwork.

 So.
 All this to say, not a lot of buckle swashing going on round these parts, despite all effort to the contrary.

 Great news!
 I finally got some clunky, Danish-style clogs.
 So I guess I can (finally!) be a real librarian now.